-As a conceptual artist, I use photography to express ideas about life, human nature and aesthetics.
+As a contemporary artist, I use photography to express ideas about life, human nature and aesthetics.

 My constructed, non-documentary images have no other reason to exist, other than an expression of my own idiosyncratic musings.
 My interests range from conceptual thoughts about photography, to human nature and the construction of the narrative.